 \textbf{(ii) Joint Mollification}:

 An obvious issue with the joint mollification is the choice between $f((Y_{t,\eta})^{\xi})$ and $f((Y_t^{\xi})_{t,\eta})$; both would be initially valid choices.
 This is not a problem when we restrict ourselves to the path-independent case: $f(Y_t) = h(t,y_t)$.
-However, as it was noted in \cite{fito_greeks}, the different ordering of bump and flat extension is a very important characteristic of the functional It\^o calculus.
+However, as it was noted in \cite{fito_saporito_greeks}, the different ordering of bump and flat extension is a very important aspect of the functional It\^o calculus.

-Additionally, as it happened in the aforesaid reference in a different circumstance, the Lie bracket of the operators $\Delta_t$ and $\Delta_x$ would probably play a important role when the joint mollification is used.
+Additionally, as it happened in the aforesaid reference in a different circumstance, the Lie bracket of the operators $\Delta_t$ and $\Delta_x$ would probably play an important role if the joint mollification were used.